labaneilers/grunt-hashly/README.md

 ### Options

-This task primarily delegates to [hashly](http://github.com/labaneilers/hashly), so please consider the documentation as required reading for advanced configuration.
+This task offers all the same options as the [hashly command line interface](http://github.com/labaneilers/hashly), so please refer to the documentation for advanced configuration.

 #### basePath
 Type: `String`  (required)